Twint-AG/twint-magento-extension/README.md

 This module provides seamless integration of the TWINT payment gateway with your Magento 2 store.
 It supports both **Standard** and **Express Checkout** payment methods, offering a flexible and secure payment solution for your customers.

 ### Key Features
- - **Standard Payment**:Customers can use TWINT to complete purchases through the traditional checkout process.
+ - **Standard Payment**: Customers can use TWINT to complete purchases through the traditional checkout process.
  - **Express Checkout**: A faster checkout option for customers, allowing them to bypass multiple steps in the checkout process.